0XLEGENDX/Demo/README.md

 # Demo
-This is a demo project to understand Git Hub.
+This is a demo project to understand Git Hub Modify.